 Cactus and semi-cactus dahlias have narrow pointed petals that roll back on themselves, giving them a spiky look.
 Cactus types are rolled for their full length, while semi cactus types include a mix of flat and rolled petals.
-Both are considered double flowers and reach an average height of around 40 inches.
+Both reach an average height of around 40 inches.

 Orange cactus dahlia